Nehon/bootmonkey/readme.md

        - baseDir: the directory where to create the repo.
        - projectName: the project name.
        - packageName: the new project base package.
+       - packagePath: the folder path of the package ('.' replaced with '/')

 3. Clean up